 - Lemons are available all year round, but summer is their peak season.
 We use lemon to give added flavor to food like baked goods, sauces and marinades, salad dressings, cocktails, as well as use it as a garnish, and brighten up any desserts.
 They are also a good source of vitamin C.

-- We’re also using olive oil to get a nice char going, so choose a quality one too, we have several premium EVOOs at our shop.
+- We’re also using olive oil to get a nice char going, so choose a quality one too, we have several premium EVOOs available in our online shop.

 - Greek Sea Salt Smoked in Beechwood.
 Why use regular salt?
 Let's give a smoky touch using this wonderfully aromatic sea salt.
 Smoked with beachwood's scent for 140 hours, this natural sea salt is truly gourmet.

-- Pork chops are compatible with fruity sweetness, and we’re pretty excited about using Terrapin Ridge Cherry Ancho Chili Sauce.
+- Pork chops are compatible with fruity sweetness, and we’re pretty excited about using Raspberry Peach Chipotle Sauce.
 It’s slightly spicy and enticingly sweet, what a beauty!
-This sauce is a take on barbecue sauce and has a delicate balance of vinegar, sweetness, and fruity taste from the cherries and earthy flavor from the chili powder.
-Terrapin Ridge made this one specifically to glaze pork.
+This sauce is a take on barbecue sauce and has a bright combination of ripe, juicy peaches, pristine raspberries and smoky chipotle peppers.
+Terrapin Ridge made this one as an incredible glaze that will brighten grilled meat.

 - Our final critical ingredient is Halloumi cheese, and I’ll tell you all about it below.
 For us, it’s love at first sight.
 There’s cheese, and then there’s halloumi.
 This is tasty stuff, really.